top of page

 How to Use Effective Communication

-How to Use Effective Communication if You Are in a Middle of The Heated Conversation
+How to Use Effective Communication if You Are in the Middle of The Heated Conversation

 What do you say to your partner when you are upset or angry?